-When it comes to the quirkiest of bars, The Mousetrap will top our list over and over.
-Many a nights were spent there playing board games, with a dollhouse, or just listening to the live music and DJs.
-The bar is named after the iconic board game, Mouse Trap, and is consistent with its board game theme.
-On top of the decent humans that work there and good vibes, guests can vibe to all sorts of music from classic rock and old-school hip-hop, to latin vibes (every Thursday) and open mic nights on Sundays.
+When it comes to the quirkiest of bars, The Dog House in Leith will top our list over and over.
+Formerly known as The Mousetrap, the owners have reimagined the bar based on the original Dog House bar that was a place for “misfits”, where everyone is welcome. or just listening to the live music and DJs.
+On top of the decent humans that work there and good vibes, guests can vibe to all sorts of music from classic rock and old-school hip-hop, to live Latin vibes (every Thursday) and open mic nights on Sundays.
 What is more, there are plenty of board games around, as well as some arcade games at the end of the bar.
-This is a true gem of Leith Walk and Leith itself, and is worth supporting this gaming and music bar in Edinburgh.
+This is a true gem of Leith Walk and Leith itself, so it is worth supporting this quirky, LGBTQ+-friendly bar in Edinburgh.

 2. Panda & Sons